Expos 20 is the cornerstone course offering by the Harvard College Writing Program and fulfills the College's expository writing requirement.

 - locate and evaluate sources in both the physical and online resources of Harvard’s libraries;

 - create an annotated bibliography in order to help students understand the roles that their sources will play in their papers;

 HOW EXPOS 20 IS TAUGHT

 To prepare for each paper, students write one or more short response papers.
-Each paper is revised at least once.
-Students will have a conference with their preceptor about each paper between the draft and the revision.
-Students receive extensive feedback from their preceptors on drafts and revisions, including written comments and one-on-one conferences about their drafts and at least three or four class discussions devoted to considering drafts by students in the class.
+Each draft is revised.
+Students receive extensive feedback from their preceptors on drafts and revisions, whether written comments or conferences, and including at least three or four class discussions devoted to considering drafts by students in the class.

 Finally, since every Expos class is conducted as a seminar, preceptors not only welcome but also count on student participation in discussions.
-Because each section meets just twice a week for 75 minutes, and the classes build on each other, preceptors expect consistent attendance.
+Because each section meets just twice a week, and the classes build on each other, preceptors expect consistent attendance.